 - 1 – 29 days: At this point, you will have missed only one payment.
 If you can make the required minimum payment before the 30th day, you will avoid credit score damage, as credit card companies do not report this level of delinquency to the credit bureaus.

 - 30 – 59 days: In this case, you’re behind on two payments – one of which is at least 30 days late.
 Credit card companies will report delinquency, but it won’t hurt your credit too badly.

 - 60 – 89 days: You’re now behind on three payments.
 One is at least 60 days late, another is at least 30 days late, and the last one is at least one day late.
 At this point, your credit score will be hit hard.
 If you previously always paid your bill on time, your score could drop as much as 100 – 125 points.

 - 90 – 119 days: You’re now behind on four payments – the first being at least 90 days late, the second at least 60 days late, the third at least 30 days late, and the fourth at least one day late.
 Depending on the credit card company, your account could be turned over to collections at this point.
 Either way, your credit score will continue to drop.

-- 120+ days: At this point, you’re late on five different payments – the first being at least 120 days late, the second 90+ days late, the third 60+ days late, the fourth 30+ days late, and the fifth at least one day late.
-Collections calls will increase, and the impact on your credit score will be significant.
+- 120-179 days: At this point, you’re late on at least five different payments.
+Collections calls will significantly increase, and the impact on your credit score will be significant.

 How to Get Out of Delinquency